aurimas13/Revenue-Forecast/README.md

 # Usage

-1. Add your historical revenue data to a CSV file with columns Date and Revenue.
+1. Add your historical revenue and weather or just revenue data to a CSV file with columns Date and Revenue for Daily or Monthly Forecast.
 2. Update the file path in the code to point to your CSV file.
 3. Run the main script:
 ```